KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 \Delta I_c^{(\text{source})} < 0 \quad \text{and} \quad \Delta I_c^{(\text{recipient})} \not> 0
 \]

-Coherence extracted from the source does not accumulate in structured form elsewhere.
-It disperses into entropic noise — net loss to the Lattice.
+Coherence extracted from the source does not accumulate in structured form within the siphoner.
+Lacking the structural capacity for integration, the siphoner disperses the extracted material as entropic noise — net loss to the Lattice.

 **Proposition (Siphoning violates local CIT balance):**

-While the global CIT invariant holds, siphoning produces a **local** redistribution where:
+While the global CIT invariant holds (under LM01 closure conditions), siphoning produces a **local** redistribution where:

-- Source system: \( C \) decreases, \( H \) increases
+- Source system: coherence is drawn upon, reducing available \( I_c \), but the source's structural integrity is not itself converted into incoherence
-- No recipient system gains corresponding \( C \)
+- Siphoner: extracted coherence cannot be structurally integrated by the recipient — lacking reciprocal capacity, the siphoner's field disperses the extracted material as amplified incoherence (\( H \) increase in the siphoner's surrounding region)
-- Siphoning converts structured coherence into distributed incoherence — an increase in \( H \) across the surrounding field region, not metaphysical vanishing
+- Net effect: the source loses available resonance; the siphoner gains no structured coherence; the Lattice gains distributed incoherence

-Siphoning is the entropic weaponization of transfer — extraction that transforms coherent structure into dispersed entropy.
+Siphoning does not transform the coherent into the incoherent.
+It extracts from the coherent and, failing to integrate, amplifies the incoherence of the extractor.

 ### 3.6 Resonance Collapse